Athol Shmith: Collins Street studio

-Influenced in his early career by the soft Pictorialist style of turn-of-the-century art photographers, Shmith later embraced the clearer light, bolder compositions and design emphasis of art deco modernism which he admired in the fashion, product and portrait work of (Sir) Cecil Beaton, Edward Steichen and Hollywood portraitist George Hurrell.
-By the late 1930s, he was seen as representing a new modern style of work.
+Influenced in his early career by the soft Pictorialist style of turn-of-the-century art photographers and, as Newton notes, contemporaries May and Mina Moore, Shmith later embraced the clearer light, bolder compositions and design emphasis of art deco modernism which he admired in the fashion, product and portrait work of (Sir) Cecil Beaton, Edward Steichen and Hollywood portraitist George Hurrell.
+He exhibited again with the Victorian Salon of Photography at the Athenaeum in August 1939.

 War years

 The outbreak of the Second World War interrupted the studio work Shmith had just commenced after his move into the city.
-When he attempted to enlist, he failed the medical examination, but he conducted photographic analyses for the army, including the interpretation of aerials of the American landing in Italy.
+When he attempted to enlist, he failed the medical examination, but he conducted photographic analyses for the army, including the interpretation of aerials of the American landing in Italy, and made donations to The Australian Comforts Fund.
 His studio produced portrait photographs of hundreds of servicewomen and men, including those of many Americans on leave in Melbourne.
-To meet demand, he employed numbers of other photographers including Hans Hasenpflug.

 Shmith was represented internationally by the Pix agency which brought his work to the cover of LIFE magazine of 3 Aug 1942; his portrait of the son of General MacArthur who was in the country with his family at the time.
 Inside were several of his pictures illustrating a story on the general's pretty wife and his son whiling away a Melbourne winter, while for a previous issue, 27 Jul 1942, Shmith had provided a photograph of MacArthur's air commander Lieutenant General George H. Brett playing cribbage (with 'U.S.A. cards' and matches, emphasises the caption) in a Melbourne restaurant with Brigadier General Ralph Boyce.